-Nurse Jamie gets to school early on Tuesday and sees she has an email from the lab saying that 2 pools in grade 8 tested positive.
-She immediately sends an email voucher to the parents of the students in the pool to get an individual test
+Nurse Jamie gets to school early on Tuesday and sees an email from the lab saying that one pool in grade 8 tested positive.
+She immediately sends an email to parents of those in the positive pool.
+If an onsite rapid testing protocol is set up, she works with each student to be tested.